 Urban Nature Fired Brick offers a mid-tone oak floor that delivers a natural and warm feel.
 The surface of the boards is given various treatments including cross sawing and hand scraping with traditional tools to enhance the character, knots and natural blemishes, giving the appearance of a modern but naturally aged and weathered plank.
 Finally the top layer is given a deep lustre with the application of colour oils which are UV cured to build up a naturally protective and durable top surface.

 “I’d already bought quite a bit of furniture for the space, and chosen the tiles to go under the fire from Mosaics by Post, and the tones in this wood floor blended perfectly.
 They also had a natural warmth to them which would add a warmer colour tone into the room.
 The rustic nature of the planks also suited the character of the home and worked really well with the exposed brick wall.”

-Cara’s husband asked a flooring contractor he knew through work to install the wood floors, a job that was completed in just one day.
+Ordering the floors from The Commercial Flooring Company in Leicester, Cara’s partner asked a flooring contractor he knew through work to install the wood floors, a job that was completed in just one day.
 An insulating underlay was laid before the floors were installed.
 The fireplace floor area had been levelled off to ensure a flush seamless fit with the tiling and new wood floors.

 The original skirting was rotting in this room so this was removed and new skirting was created to match the original Victorian skirting styles in the home.

 Cara could finally start dressing the space.
 “I’d started securing a lot of items for this room from when we first moved in.
 Next Home was really my go to shop.
 It started with a sofa I saw and loved and I gradually added other items.
 I didn’t want everything to have the same fabric and the beauty of the collections I was choosing from was the selection of fabric options.
 Everything is slightly different but tonally blends and I chose the same wood legs for all the items for continuity, plus they go perfectly with the wood floors.”